buildbot/buildbot/master/docs/manual/configuration/properties.rst

         ]))

 In addition, ``Interpolate`` supports using positional string interpolation.
-Here, ``%s`` is used as a placeholder, and the substitutions (which may be renderables), are given as subsequent arguments:
+Here, ``%s`` is used as a placeholder, and the substitutions (which may be renderables) are given as subsequent arguments:

 .. code-block:: python

-  TODO
+    f.addStep(steps.ShellCommand(
+        command=[
+            'echo',
+            util.Interpolate('%d warnings and %d errors',
+                             util.Property('warnings'),
+                             util.Property('errors'))
+        ]))

 .. note::

-   Like Python, you can use either positional interpolation *or* dictionary-style interpolation, not both.
+   Like Python, you can use either positional interpolation *or* dictionary-style interpolation, but not both.
    Thus you cannot use a string like ``Interpolate("foo-%(src::revision)s-%s", "branch")``.

 .. index:: single: Properties; Renderer